Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Nahuina Trailhead

-At this point in the hike, the rest of the Tantalus Loop is entirely downhill, until the trailhead in Makiki Valley.
+Once on the Nahuina Trail, the rest of the Tantalus Loop is entirely downhill until the trailhead in Makiki Valley.

-The Nahuina Trail descends elevation quickly, which is pretty much the only thing to note about this section of the Loop Trail.
+With that in mind, the Nahuina Trail descends quickly, which is pretty much the only thing to note about this section of the loop.

 Nahuina Trail